 This section describes the key implementation details of the AMCilk scheduling framework.
-In particular, AMCilk uses a client-server architecture (§3.1) to support online arrival and completion of jobs.
+In particular, AMCilk uses client-server architecture (§III-A) to support online arrival and completion of jobs.
 This design also separates the responsibility between the system administrator and users.
 The users simply submit their jobs to a server while the server runs the parallel jobs concurrently in a runtime system.
 The scheduling policy of the server is managed by the system administrator.

-The AMCilk scheduling framework provides policy-customization interfaces (§3.2) that allow system administrators to easily and flexibly customize the scheduling policy that allocates shared resources, including cores, last-level cache, and memory bandwidth, to concurrent parallel jobs.
-In particular, AM-Cilk provides an integrated and easy-to-use interface that implements a de- 200 centralized AMCilk scheduler (§3.3), which is called automatically at predefined events such as job arrivals, job completions, and timer interrupts.
+AMCilk scheduling framework provides policy-customization interfaces (§III-B) that allows system administrators to easily and flexibly customize the scheduling policy that allocates shared resources, including cores, last-level cache, and memory bandwidth, to concurrent parallel jobs.
+In particular, AMCilk provides an integrated and easy-to-use interface that implements a decentralized AMCilk scheduler (§III-C), which is called automatically at pre-defined events such as job arrivals, job completions, and timer interrupts.

-The scheduler may change the allocation between jobs while the jobs are running - to support this, we implemented a responsive and low-cost core reallocation mechanism (§3.4).
-This preemption mechanism makes a good trade-off between the system overheads, responsiveness to the scheduling decisions, and transparency to user programs, by leveraging the exception mechanism in the Cilk runtime.
+The scheduler may change the allocation between jobs while the jobs are running - to support this, we implemented a responsive and low-cost core reallocation mechanism (§III-D).
+This preemption mechanism makes a good tradeoff between the system overheads, responsiveness to the scheduling decisions, and transparency to user programs, by leveraging the exception mechanism in the Cilk runtime.

-Finally, to retain the theoretical guarantees of work-stealing for a parallel job, the AMCilk scheduling framework augments work-stealing within each job on the assigned cores with an efficient work resumption mechanism (§3.5).
+Finally, to retain the theoretical guarantees of work-stealing for a parallel job, the AMCilk scheduling framework augments work-stealing within each job on the assigned cores with an efficient work resumption mechanism (§III-E).
 It ensures that when a core is taken away from a job (decided by the scheduling policy and enforced by the preemption mechanism), the leftover work of this job on the core gets completed in a timely manner by other cores allocated to this job.

-215 3.1.
-Client-Server Architecture
+A. Client-Server Architecture

-Figure [] illustrates the conceptual client-server architecture of AMCilk.
+Figure 1 illustrates the conceptual client-server architecture of AMCilk.
 A client (i.e., user) creates a job request struct, which stores the program id (indicating which program to run) and its input parameters.
 It submits the job request to the server via a pipe.
-AMCilk has a dedicated request receiverthread (pinned to a dedicated core) that listens for requests and on receiving a request, pushes it into a FIFO job request buffer.
+AMCilk has a dedicated request receiver thread (pinned to a dedicated core) that listens for requests and on receiving a request, pushes it into a FIFO job request buffer.
 The AMCilk scheduler takes job requests from the head of the buffer, parses the request, and prepares to run the executable of the corresponding program.
 When a job finishes, the server sends the result to the client.
-The result is the return value or the location where the return value stored.
+The result is the return value or the location where the return value stores.
 Both request receiver and AMCilk scheduler are nonblocking - they do not wait for a job request to complete before starting on the next one.